bradparks/GoFreeCDN/README.md

 All data files are returned as a JSON buffer that contains gzip encoded chunks of data as URLs.
 This makes it possible to reduce bandwidth for files that can be compressed easily.
-In addition, this implementation works around GAE limitation of 32 megs as a max file size.
+In addition, this implementation works around a GAE limitation of 32 megs as a max file size.
 The JSON buffer also contains exact file sizes for each chunk so that a client can display accurate file download progress.
 A client would download each chunk from the indicated URL and then extract the